A Walking Tour on the Amalfi Coast, ItalyPlease, note! This tour offer has expired. For similar tour offers currently available search here.

-The intense scent of lemons; the bright colours of bougainvillea; the celebrated flavours of Italian cooking – all enhance a holiday of walking on a heady network of pathways overlooking the sea: lifelines between terraced land and rural villages.
+The intense scent of lemons, the bright colours of bougainvillea, the celebrated flavours of Italian cooking – all enhance a holiday of walking on a heady network of pathways overlooking the sea: lifelines between terraced land and rural villages.
 You will visit Positano, Atrani and Ravello, and will rest in lovely hotel on a cliff-edged promontory overlooking the bay of Naples and Vesuvius.
 This prestigious family-run country house has hosted prominent personalities of Italian history, and Nobel Prize winners.
 You will see why.
 Come and experience La Dolce Vita!

 Day 1: Meeting and dinner.

-Day 2: Walking - easy 2.5 hours along quiet village streets and country roads
+Day 2: Walking - easy 2.5 hours along quiet village streets and country roads.

 Take a small local bus to reach the attractive Benedictine Abbey of the Holy Trinity, to feel the atmosphere of a glorious past, visiting the true symbol of religious and cultural prestige of Cava de’ Tirreni.
 After a pleasant and peaceful guided visit of the Abbey’s treasures, we start a lovely walk directly from the church square, through chestnut woods whose pathways reveal astonishing views of the Amalfi Coast, with its tiny, pastel-hued, hillside villages overlooking the expansive Bay of Salerno.
 Descending stairs along sheer stone walls, you will pass through villages of the Divine Coast before arriving at the decorated village of Vietri sul Mare.
 There is time to explore at leisure this colourful town - the source of some beautiful hand painted ceramic art – and to watch craftspeople creating exclusive works of art.
 A short and panoramic train journey takes you back to Cava de’ Tirreni.
-BL.
-Same lodging
+Same lodging.
+(B)(L)

-Day 3: Walk 3.5 hours, moderate difficulty, on paths
+Day 3: Walk 3.5 hours, moderate difficulty, on paths.

 Start with a walk through a lush green valley with chestnut and oak trees.
 This rewarding hike leads to the coast through a shadowed mule-path once used by pilgrims and traders to reach the coast.
 You can enjoy superb coastal scenery as you descend to the pleasant fishing village of Cetara, nestled in a valley and dominated by a tower built to prevent Saracen attacks during the 16th century.
 It is famous for gastronomy based on lemons, tuna, and anchovies - products exported to points all over the globe.
 Continue toward the renowned town Amalfi, once an important maritime republic, in time to explore and enjoy the panoramic view from the terrace of your hotel.
-BL.
-Hotel Marina Riviera, Amalfi
+Lodging: Hotel Marina Riviera, Amalfi.
+(B)(L)

 Day 4: Walking – an easy 4.5 hours along pathways and pedestrian streets.

 Enjoy an easy, gradual ascent along the valley of the ancient mills towards the celebrated village of Ravello.
 Starting from your hotel, you pass the vibrant streets of the historical center before following the green riverbank past the ruins of several abandoned mills.
 The pathway climbs out of the valley and takes you through lemon groves and narrow alleys surrounded by dry stone walls, into the hilltop village and tiny square of Pontone, a perfect spot for a picnic lunch with a panoramic view.
 Afterwards, walking toward Ravello, enjoy some dramatic views of Amalfi and Atrani from the ruins of Torre dello Zirro: an ancient lookout tower of the powerful Maritime Amalfi Republic.
 Stairs lead into Ravello, a town of rich and noble traditions, exemplified by magnificent historical villas with incomparable gardens.
 The afternoon is free to explore the town.
 We strongly recommend you visit the Villa Cimbrone and Villa Rufolo.
 Return to Amalfi by public bus, or following ancient stairways down to the village of Atrani, a maze of narrow white washed alleys.
-BL.
-Same lodging
+Same lodging.
+(B)(L)